navaris/appshell/packages/cli/README.md

 appshell generate manifest --template dist/appshell.config.json
 ```

-**Where does the content of CONFIGS_DIR come from?**
+**Where does the content of APPSHELL_REGISTRY come from?**

-> Each micro-frontend configured to use [@appshell/manifest-webpack-plugin](https://www.npmjs.com/package/@appshell/manifest-webpack-plugin) emits it's configuration to the configs directory at build time, which is subsequently processed with this utility to reflect the current runtime environment.
+> Each micro-frontend configured to use [@appshell/manifest-webpack-plugin](https://www.npmjs.com/package/@appshell/manifest-webpack-plugin) emits a manifest template, which is subsequently used to generate a manifest for the remote module.
+This manifest is then registered with the APPSHELL_REGISTRY.

-Sample content from CONFIGS_DIR:
+Sample manifest template `appshell.config.json`:

 ```json
 {